cytosmart-bv/tomni/docs/apidocs.rst

 Bounding boxes
 ----------------

-A bounding box is an rectangle defined by 4 coordinates.
+A bounding box is an rectangle defined by 4 numbers.

 x1: lowest x value